ichibangaijin/HomeschoolBlog/_posts/2017-01-20-Teacher-Avatars.md

 author: Matthew Highland
 bgimage:
 ---
 Meet the wonderful teachers of Hackingtons.
-All teachers support the online program in addition to the inclass lessons.
+All teachers support the online program in addition to the in class lessons.

 ## Meet the Teachers of Hackingtons
 -----